Translation agency vs. specialist company: who should translate your safety data sheet?

 Why may an SDS translation cost more at a specialist firm?

-Their legal, science‑based checks minimise errors, saving money and liability in the long run.
+Their legal and scientific checks minimise errors, saving money and reducing liability in the long run.

 What are the impacts of a faulty SDS translation?